Morsmalleo/AhMyth/README.md

 </p>

-#
-This tool is designed with a GUI interface which makes AhMyth one of the easiest RATs to use.

 # Installation
 Installation Instructions & detailed AhMyth information, can be found in the newly written [AhMhth Wiki](https://github.com/Morsmalleo/AhMyth/wiki).
 The Setup Guide falls into 3 different sections;